adamghill/django-unicorn/docs/source/actions.md

 </button>
 ```

-Passing arguments the method call is also supported.
+Passing arguments to the method call is also supported.

 ```html
 <!-- index.html -->